AndreyNautilus/AndreyNautilus.github.io/content/posts/0-distributing-linux-so.md

 ---
 title: Build linux shared libraries for distribution
-# summary: "Post summary"  # will be shown on a post card on the main page
+summary: Build the library, strip debug info and manage symbols visibility
 # description: "Short description"  # will be shown in the post as subtitle
 date: '2025-08-23T19:33:30+02:00'

-# check for TBD before publishing
+# check for TBD/TODO before publishing
+# TODO: expose learning-playground/shared-linux-so
 draft: true  # draft mode by default

 ShowToc: true   # show table of content